roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

     status: available
     ```

-#### II.
-Booking service
+#### Booking service

-Right after we create an available parking slot customer will need to request a booking for the specific slot.
+Right after we create an available parking slot, customer will need to request a booking for the specific slot.

 1. To request a booking, you may need to: